 The principles guiding our development of these course materials are:

-This activity concerns a psychology experiment to study whether having an observer with a vested interest in a subject’s performance on a cognitive task detracts from that performance (Butler & Baumeister, 1998).
+This activity concerns a psychology experiment to study whether having an observer with a vested interest in a subject's performance on a cognitive task detracts from that performance (Butler & Baumeister, 1998).
 Twenty-three subjects played a video game ten times to establish their skill level.
 They were then told that they would win a prize in the next game if they surpassed a threshold value chosen for each individual so that he/she had beaten it three times in ten practice games.
 Subjects were randomly assigned to one of two groups.
 One group (A) was told that their observer would also win a prize if the threshold was surpassed; the other (B) was told nothing about the observer winning a prize.
-It turned out that 3 of 12 subjects in group A achieved the threshold score, compared to 8 of 11 in group B.
+Results of the study are summarized in the table:

 Students are asked to use cards (11 black cards for "winners" who surpass the threshold and 12 red cards for "losers") to simulate random assignment of these subjects to treatment groups, under the assumption that group membership has no effect on performance.
 They pool their results in class to obtain an approximate sampling distribution of the number of "winners" randomly assigned to group A. By determining the proportion of cases in which that number is three or less, they approximate the p-value of the randomization test.
 Students thus begin to develop an intuitive understanding of the concept of statistical significance and an appreciation that statistical inference asks the fundamental question, "How often would such sample results occur by chance?"